Are you an adviser? Go to Unbiased Pro

 Buying a second home or buy-to-let property

 If you’re thinking of buying a second home in the UK, there’s a lot to consider.
-From stamp duty and additional costs to the buying process, learn more here.
+From stamp duty and additional costs to the buying process, find out what’s involved with our guide.

-You’ll need to consider the impact of the additional stamp duty land tax, and other factors.
+You’ll need to give careful thought to why you are buying, what you’ll do with the property and consider the impact of the additional costs, including stamp duty land tax

-While you may be an experienced buyer, it’s worth consulting a mortgage broker on a second home purchase or using Unbiased’s mortgage calculator to see how much you may be able to borrow.
+However many homes you have bought for yourself, there’s more to think about with second properties, so it’s worth consulting a mortgage broker or using Unbiased’s mortgage calculator to see how much you may be able to borrow.

 We’ll now address these questions in more detail.